 Type 2 diabetes occurs more commonly in adults.
 In fact, it used to be called adult-onset diabetes.
 But the increasing number of children with obesity has led to more cases of type 2 diabetes in younger people.

-There's plenty you can do to help manage or prevent type 2 diabetes in children.
+There's plenty you can do to help manage or prevent type 2 diabetes in your child.
 Encourage your child to eat healthy foods, get plenty of physical activity and maintain a healthy weight.
-If diet and exercise aren't enough to control type 2 diabetes in children, oral medication or insulin treatment may be needed.
+If healthy eating and exercise aren't enough to control type 2 diabetes, oral medication or insulin treatment may be needed.

 Type 2 diabetes in children may develop so gradually that there are no noticeable symptoms.
 Sometimes, the disorder is diagnosed during a routine check-up.

-- Weight loss.
-Without the energy that sugar supplies, muscle tissues and fat stores simply shrink.
-However, weight loss is less common in children with type 2 diabetes than in children with type 1 diabetes.
+- Unintended weight loss, although this is less common in children with type 2 diabetes than in children with type 1 diabetes

 When to see a doctor